 - Size of ensemble: I am comfortable in groups ranging in size from small combo to big band (any of the tenor or alto positions).

 - Reading: I am a good reader.
-I maintain my reading skills by playing regularly with three different big bands (jazz and swing).
+I maintain my reading skills by playing regularly with two different big bands (jazz and swing) and a dectet.

 - Improvisation: I can lay down a solid solo line from changes.
 This applies to big band charts as well as lead sheets.